 - Do the necessary preparation work by removing the redundant portacabin which stood on part of the site, mark out with fencing the area of the new station and extend the station platform.

-- To remove the station boundary wall to preserve the public right of way between the school and the station.
-This too as been carried out by contractors.
-The wall is being replaced by fencing and the recovered stone will be used elsewhere in the revival of the Corris Railway.
+- To move the station boundary wall to preserve the public right of way between the school and the station.
+This too has been carried out by contractors.
+The wall has been replaced by fencing and the recovered stone will be used elsewhere in the revival of the Corris Railway.
 Cost £15,000.

 The next stages are:

-- To renew the track between Braich Goch Farm Crossing and the station and installing a new point at the station throat (cost £12-£14,000)
+- To renew the track between Braich Goch Farm Crossing and the station and install a new point at the station throat.
+This is planned for winter 2019-20 (cost £12-£14,000).

-- With a restricted site area it will be necessary to instal a traverser to allow locomotives to run around its carriages (or waggons if a demonstration freight train is running).
-This will mean that for the first time since we began running trains we will be able to always have locos at the head of their trains (cost £35,000)
+- With a restricted site area it will be necessary to install a traverser to allow locomotives to run around its carriages (or waggons if a demonstration freight train is running).
+This will mean that for the first time since we began running trains we will be able to always have locos at the head of their trains (cost £35,000).

 - Once the above phases are complete, and the pace will depend in many respects on speed of fund raising, construction of the station buildings and the iconic roof can begin.

 We have planning permission for the proposed scheme.
 We own the necessary land and all the stages of the project that can be completed without a major funding package have been delivered.
 Now is the time to push forward.

 Grants have been applied for and we will continue to pursue external funding wherever possible.
 If we are successful then any additional funds raised with this appeal will be spent on the railway’s southern extension.